David Flair: Independent circuit (2001)

 Flair toured in the independent circuit for the first part of 2001.
 He teamed with Don Factor to win the NWA World Tag Team Championship on March 21.
 They lost them on March 23.
 He then teamed with Romeo Bliss to win the NWA Georgia Tag Team Championship on March 24.
 They lost them on April 21.

-World Wrestling Federation / World Wrestling Entertainment (2001–2002)
+World Wrestling Federation / World Wrestling Entertainment (2001–2002, 2003, 2006)

 In May 2001, the World Wrestling Federation picked up Flair's WCW contract and sent him to Ohio Valley Wrestling.
 He stayed there and feuded with Val Venis and had a brief tag team with Mark Jindrak until late 2002, when they dropped his development contract.
 He did make two appearances on WWF TV during 2002 as he was beaten up by The Undertaker on March 4 and wrestled the Undertaker on March 14 as part of the build-up for his father's match against Undertaker at WrestleMania X8.

+In May 2003, Flair did a series of dark matches for Sunday Night Heat and WWE Velocity.

+In January 2006, Flair lost to William Regal in a dark match.